 - Save an infinite number of courses of your own design

 - Set pass/fail requirements using total course score or a percentage of hits

 - Preview course settings for a particular stage or entire course

-- Export stages to use on other DART systems
+- Export courses for use on other DART systems

 Each course is made of up to thirty individual stages, and each stage can have its own target, instructions, rules, and requirements.
 Stage options set the number of shots and time allowed, the display of instructions, and scene lighting.

 - Set the maximum number of shots in a stage

 - Set the amount of time per stage